RaphMad/woodpecker_template_config_provider/README.md

       - echo {{ . }}{{ end }}
 ```

-* `data:` is optional, templates can also be useful when multiple repos share the exact same pipeline without any vars
+* `data:` is optional, templates can also be useful when multiple repos share the exact same pipeline without any text templating
 * A `<templatename>` dir corresponds to a `Pipeline` and can contain multiple `*.yaml.template` files, which correspond to individual `Workflows` (see Woodpecker documentation for more info)

 # Debugging tips